Connect with others who understand.

 Written by Sarah Winfrey

-Updated on January 31, 2024
+Updated on January 9, 2025

-“I never thought I’d lose my hair from psoriatic disease!” one MyPsoriasisTeam member said.
-Hair loss, also called alopecia, can be another challenging symptom that comes with the scaly plaques of psoriasis or the joint pain of psoriatic arthritis (PsA).
+Hair loss can be another challenging — and often surprising symptom — that comes with the scaly plaques of psoriasis or the joint pain of psoriatic arthritis (PsA), as experienced by the MyPsoriasisTeam member who shared the comment above.

-MyPsoriasisTeam Members on Hair Loss
+MyPsoriasisTeam Members Share About Hair Loss

-Sometimes, people lose their hair only when they tug on it with a brush or comb.
-As one member explained, “My hair was falling out ‘big time’ every time I combed it.
-I always had thick hair, but there was so much hair loss that on the back of my head, you could see a large area of my scalp.”
+Sometimes, people lose hair only when they tug on it with a brush or comb.
+“My hair was falling out ‘big time’ every time I combed it,” shared one member.
+“I always had thick hair, but there was so much hair loss that on the back of my head, you could see a large area of my scalp.”

 People with psoriasis generally experience hair loss in places on the scalp where they have plaques.
 Hair loss is usually temporary and hair regrows when symptoms are under control.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 Most of the time, hair loss occurs when a person already has psoriasis plaques or lesions.
-Although some experience more widespread hair loss, the majority of people with psoriasis experience only temporary hair loss and will regrow their hair once the psoriasis is under control.
-Psoriasis on the scalp can lead to scarring, so caring for your scalp safely is important.
-Hair may not grow back in areas that have been scarred.
-This is rare, but it can occur.
+Although some have more widespread hair loss, the majority of people with psoriasis experience only temporary hair loss, and their hair will regrow once the condition is under control.

 People with PsA can also experience hair loss if they have scalp symptoms.
-In fact, having scalp psoriasis is considered a risk factor for developing PsA.
+In fact, having scalp psoriasis is considered a risk factor for PsA.

 The inflammation from psoriasis causes plaques to build up on the skin.
 If you don’t remove these scales carefully, they can break off hair in the affected area.